microsoft/live-share/docs/index.md

 **Learn more:** [![VS Code](media/vscode-icon-15x15.png)](use/vscode.md#co-editing) [![VS](media/vs-icon-15x15.png)](use/vs.md#co-editing)

-#### Follow mode
+#### Following

 Sometimes you need to explain a design or problem that spans multiple files or locations in code.
-So, it can useful to temporarily follow a colleague as they move throughout the project when co-editing.
-As a guest, when you join a collaboration session you are set to automatically "follow" the host edit location.
+In these situations, it can useful to temporarily follow a colleague as they move throughout the project when co-editing.
+For this reason, as a guest, when you join a collaboration session you automatically "follow" the host's edit location.
 Hosts and guests can hop in and out of following one another with a simple mouse click.

 > **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root.
 [Vote (👍) here](https://github.com/MicrosoftDocs/live-share/issues/54).